arjunsoni07/o-list-e-commerce-analytics/README.md

 e.
 Missing values: I used the mean and mode to fill all the necessary columns.

-f.Spelling Errors: I replace them with correct data using "Find and Replace" function in excel.
+f.
+Spelling Errors: I replace them with correct data using "Find and Replace" function in excel.